Sagittarius Season Is Here — Don't Overthink It, Begin!

 Sagittarius Season Is Here — Don’t Overthink It, Begin!

 Sags, it’s your season!
-From November 21st to December 21st, the heat will be on in our homes and personal lives as we escape from the coolness outside and engage in the cozy vibes inside instead.
-There is so much to complete from our monthly agendas, and such little time to do it — so we’ll feel the rush to finish up the loose ends in our lives before moving forward into winter.
+From November 22nd to December 21st, the focus will be on in our homes and personal lives as we escape from the heat outside.
+There is so much to complete from our monthly agendas, and so little time to do it — so we’ll feel the rush to finish up the loose ends in our lives before moving forward into summer.

 Sarah Potter, author of Sober Magic: Using the Tarot and Ritual in Your Journey Away from Drinking, says that “Sagittarius season is where curiosity becomes a compass and desire becomes direction.
 This is the moment to listen to what lights you up and let it guide you.
 Let your passion be purposeful.
 Sag energy asks you to trust your own vision, widen your world, and choose the path that feels like exciting possibilities.
 Let it remind you that joy is a spiritual practice and expansion begins with radical honesty.”